Cricket Basics

 Learning content can explain concepts, but official targets belong to the competition process.

-Use these original, beginner-friendly notes to understand common fielding areas.
-Diagrams can come later as copyright-safe original visuals.
+Original, beginner-friendly notes to understand common fielding areas.

 Close catching beside the wicketkeeper for edges from pace or spin.